37.87.1802 COMPREHENSIVE SCHOOL AND COMMUNITY TREATMENT PROGRAM: CONTRACT REQUIREMENTS

 (1) The licensed mental health center providing a comprehensive school and community treatment (CSCT) program must have a written contract with the school district.

-(c) a description of the mental health services provided by the mental health center during and outside of normal classroom hours.
+(2) The licensed mental health center must provide a description of the mental health services provided by the licensed mental health center during and outside of normal classroom hours.

 (3) The school must identify: